 Favorite Groundhog Day Activities

-- Shadow Experiment and Shadow Watching: If you have discussed the involvement of shadows in Groundhog Day, students will love this science experiment.
+If you have discussed the involvement of shadows in Groundhog Day, students will love a simple science experiment.

 Fun Groundhog Day Crafts Projects